kickassCoderz/kickass-toolkit/apps/kickass-toolkit/docs/hooks/use-combine-refs.md

     const ref = useRef()
     const { ref: sliderRef } = useSlider()

-    return <div ref={ref.current} /> // here you can not assing sliderRef because you already passed your own ref }
+    return <div ref={ref} /> // here you can not assing sliderRef because you already passed your own ref }
 ```